-- Intern for an organization (for-profit or nonprofit).
+- Internship (for-profit or nonprofit).
 Acceptable internships will be characterized by substantive work that adds value to the organization and contributes to the student's learning.
-The SRE Certificate Advisor has information on organizations seeking business assistance from Leeds students.
-Students may also contact Career Connections for information about internships.
+Internships must be approved for SRE credit.

-- Service learning through the Study Abroad Office.
-The Office of International Education offers study abroad programs focused on service learning.
-These programs generally span one academic quarter or semester in the host country, during which the student will participate in, and gain credit for, study in a school of higher education.
-Outside of the classroom, students will work with local institutions and non-governmental organizations on service projects that promote community development.
-Service learning programs that are approved through the Office of International Education are automatically approved for experiential learning credit for this certificate.
+- Service learning through the Education Abroad Office.
+The Office of International Education offers study abroad programs focused on service learning, generally spanning one academic quarter or semester in the host country, during which the student will participate in, and gain credit for study in a school of higher education partnered with work for local institutions and non-governmental organizations on service projects that promote community development.

 |Advisor-approved independent study in a related topic; or an advisor-approved internship of an appropriate nature|

 Before graduation, students synthesize their academic and experiential experiences and set goals for their future.
 Students write a short essay (2-3 pages), reflecting on their experience and setting out the values that will guide their conduct and their careers.
 Students then meet with a staff or faculty member associated with the certificate program for their exit interview.